benedetta-mariani/brain-criticality-project/README.md

 where a<sub>ij</sub> is the synaptic strength between unit i and j, i.e. the element of the adjacency matrix.

-We note that this equation is entirely equivalent to the linearized version of a noisy neural network of Wilson-Cowan type [[1]](https://seis.bristol.ac.uk/~sb15704/papers/267384.pdf).
+Note that this equation is entirely equivalent to the linearized version of a noisy neural network of Wilson-Cowan type [[1]](https://seis.bristol.ac.uk/~sb15704/papers/267384.pdf).

 In the case in which every a<sub>ij</sub> is set zero the model reduces to ```nunits``` decoupled Ornstein Uhlenbeck processes with a commmon time varying diffusion coefficient.